ibalampanis/ai-ethics/guide.md

   <img width="500" height="300" src="media/fast-fashion.jpeg" alt="fast-fashion">
 </p>

-I hope this is a reminder for you to stop helping huge, manipulative indrustries to thrive and, instead, invest in cute, vintage stores *(they are very in fashion right now!)* and buy second-hand as much as you can.
+I hope this is a reminder for you to stop helping huge, manipulative industries to thrive and, instead, invest in cute, vintage stores *(they are very in fashion right now!)* and buy second-hand as much as you can.

 > **One man's trash is another man's treasure!**

 # The Electric Car Myth

 Its widely supported that the solution to all our transport sustainability goals is the electrification of personal passenger cars.
-Many outlets support this clause and pursue a future where every car is switched from gas to electric and we all live happily ever after.
+Many outlets support this clause and pursue a future where every car is switched from gas to electric, and we all live happily ever after.
 This goal which is widely regarded as fact if completely baseless.
-Electric cars when taking in to account other environmental impacts (such as Manufacturing & Disposal, Roadway Creation, and Maintenance) and not just their operative emissions (which for electric mobility are essentially zero if powered by renewables sources) a really different picture is painted.
+Electric cars when taking into account other environmental impacts (such as Manufacturing & Disposal, Roadway Creation, and Maintenance) and not just their operative emissions (which for electric mobility are essentially zero if powered by renewables sources) a really different picture is painted.
 Electric cars cannot beat a single mode of land based public transit (powered by electricity or not) in the carbon emissions equivalence per passenger per kilometer[14].
 We have the means today to meet our emissions goals (public transit) but the only solution pushed is electric cars.
-That’s not to say that gas guzzling cars should not be replaces by electric ones; but with an average urban load capacity of 1.3 passengers per steel death trap (car)[15] maybe its time to push for the adoption of urban public transit as the real solution to the new greener world.
+That’s not to say that gas guzzling cars should not be replaces by electric ones; but with an average urban load capacity of 1.3 passengers per steel death trap (car)[15] maybe it's time to push for the adoption of urban public transit as the real solution to the new greener world.

 <p align="center">
   <img width="700" height="900" src="media/CO2-output-by-transport-type.png" alt="fast-fashion">